ratnesh-12/Basics-of-CPP/README.md

 Aim: Create a Hello World and Calculator program

-C++ Prgram Structure:
-•	The C++ language defines several headers, which contain information that is either necessary or useful to your program.
-For this program, the header <iostream> is needed.
-•	The line using namespace std; tells the compiler to use the std namespace.
-Namespaces are a relatively recent addition to C++.
-•	The next line '// main() is where program execution begins.' is a single-line comment available in C++.
-Single-line comments begin with // and stop at the end of the line.
-•	The line int main() is the main function where program execution begins.
-•	The next line cout << "Hello World"; causes the message "Hello World" to be displayed on the screen.
-•	The next line return 0; terminates main( )function and causes it to return the value 0 to the calling process.
+Theory:<br>
 C++ is a high-level, general-purpose programming language that supports object-oriented, procedural, and generic programming.
-It is widely used for system/application software, game development, and competitive programming.
+It is widely used for system/application software, game development, and competitive programming.<br>

 1. Hello World Program:<br>
 The "Hello World" program is the most basic and introductory program in any programming language.
 In C++, it is used to demonstrate the structure of a simple program and how output is handled using the cout statement.
 This program includes the standard header file <iostream> for input-output operations and uses the main() function, which is the starting point of every C++ program.
 The cout object, along with the insertion operator <<, is used to print the message to the console.<br>